seanm22/02-lab/readme.md

 # Code for CTEC3905 02 lab

+This is the simplest solution to the exercise set in the second lab.

+If you uncomment the CSS between lines 42 and 53, this will:

+- override the CSS rules above
-uncomment the CSS from line 36 to set the menu to the left and rearrange the main and nav.
+- set the `nav` to the left
+- resize the `main` and `nav` widths
+- arrange the `main` and `nav` horizontally beneath the header